-While this blog isn’t about the whimsy of arts and crafts with recycled items—I think the kids may be calling it upcycling now?—magic can happen when taking old content and making it new: the magic of repurposing; of saving money while reinforcing your current content marketing program.
+While this blog isn’t about the whimsy of arts and crafts using recycled items—I think the kids may be calling it upcycling now?—magic can happen when taking old content and making it new: the magic of repurposing, of saving money while reinforcing your current content marketing program.

 (In short, adult magic.)